saloyiana/finalProject/diaries.md

 ![Test Image 8](image/week3-3.png)
 ![Test Image 9](image/week3-4.png)

-## There is some tasks that I had done during the days, such as preparing the makefile.
+## There are other tasks that I had done during the days, such as preparing the makefile.

 Done :golf:.